The Impact of Autism on the Family

 And the list goes on.

-To a parent with a child on the spectrum, it is painful to know that your child is not understood.
+To a parent of a child on the spectrum, it is painful to know that your child is not understood.
+And that the world’s understanding doesn’t magically develop as the child grows into the teen years or becomes an adult.

 But the lack of understanding doesn’t stop there.